Annual General Meeting on Thursday, 19th November 2020

-Notice is herewith given that the 72nd Annual General Meeting of the Institute of Chemistry of Ireland will be held at the Royal College of Surgeons in Ireland, St. Stephen’s Green, Dublin 2, on Thursday, 16th April 2020, at 19.45.
+Notice is herewith given that the 72nd Annual General Meeting of the Institute of Chemistry of Ireland will be held virtually on Thursday, 19th November 2020, at 17:00.
 All members of the Institute are invited to attend.
+Further details to follow shortly.

 The Institute of Chemistry of Ireland is the professional body representing chemists in Ireland.
 Its members are chemists who satisfy the requirements of the Institute with regard to qualifications and experience.
 The Institute promotes the study of chemistry, sets professional standards and organises lectures, meetings and social events for its members.
 It offers advice and comment to Government in areas relevant to the profession.
 Irish Chemical News, the official journal of the Institute is published twice yearly.